andr33ww/parking_lot/README.md

 • Choose the file_input.txt or test case file from the form displayed. <br />
 • Click upload and the output will be displayed. <br />

+## Screenshot
+• You can check the screenshot at sreenshot folder to check the output of the program
+• The screenshot files is ordered by name number

 _____________________________________________________________________________________________________

 ## Problem Statement: